sindresorhus/sindresorhus.github.com/source/content/apps/today.md

 #### My Google Calendar does not update in the app

 You might have to re-authenticate your Google account.
 Open the Calendar app's settings, go to the “Accounts” pane, and try to remove and re-add the Google account.

+#### How can I make my calendar refresh more often?

+Open the Calendar app's settings, go to the “Accounts” pane, choose the relevant calendar service in the left sidebar, and then change the “Refresh Calendars” setting.
+Ideally, it should be set to “Push”, but not all services support that, like Google.

 #### Can you add some widgets?